The Magician of Ostend: The films of Raoul Servais

-Followed by a Q&A Vito Adriaensens, filmmaker and scholar, and Emily Ann Hoffman, filmmaker.Â
+Followed by a Q&A with Vito Adriaensens, filmmaker and scholar, and Emily Ann Hoffman, filmmaker.Â

 Special thanks to the Belgium Cinematek and the Raoul Servais Foundation for the loan of the films.